Omission. 24th January 2022.

 My laptop is open.

-Me: "Basically I'm out of my head again, today because I've got to get my assignment done by Wednesday"
+I tell the truth "Basically I'm out of my head again, today because I've got to get my assignment done by Wednesday"

 Me: "No, no, there is nothing to be done, the words are all there.
 I just need to read them all out and make sure it makes a coherent story.
 Just I realize what a constructivist I am, meanings are all created through relationships, and I don't know what the person marking the assignment wants me to say; do they want a liturgy of possible things that could go wrong?
 Well I will do that, but basically people want to be accepted and loved and when they are ostracized they feel terrible"